 The two twin souls gazed into each other’s eyes.
 There is no surer foundation for a beautiful friendship than a mutual taste in literature.
 From ‘Strychnine in the Soup’ (Mulliner Nights) What Ho!
 Ho!
 Ho!
 December is here again, which means many of us are turning our minds to Christmas.
 In a previous list …

 A dash of Wodehouse is always a great gift idea.
-This seasons piece offers a few ideas to help you choose something special for the Wodehouse lover in your life -- or for those poor souls of your acquaintance who have yet to discover his healing prose.
+This seasonal piece offers a few ideas to help you choose something special for the Wodehouse lover in your life -- or for those poor souls of your acquaintance who have yet to discover his healing prose.
 Wodehouse for first timers I often give Wodehouse …

 A poetic Christmas homage to Plum from the excellent Mr Ashok Bhatia.